-Due to the disclosure requirements for listed companies, information about securities issuers is available to the market participants promptly and most importantly, simultaneously.
-The resulting transparency allows the market participants to make an informed assessment of companies and enhances investor confidence.
-Transparency leads to “fair” prices that are not falsified by an imbalance in information, a lack of information or rumours, and thus to efficient pricing.
+The transparency achieved as a result permits the market participants to make a well-founded assessment about companies and also strengthens investor confidence.
+Transparency leads to “fair” prices, i.e. prices that are not skewed by imbalances in available information, a lack of information or as a result of circulating rumours, and therefore to an efficient pricing.

 What disclosure obligations apply to issuers, depends on which markets their financial instruments are admitted to trade on.

 Issuers, whose securities are admitted to be traded on a regulated market, are required to disclose “regulated information” as defined in Article 118 para.
 1 no. 9 in conjunction with Article 1 no. 22 BörseG 2018.
 The regulated market in Austria is currently the Official Market of Wiener Börse AG.
 Regulated information includes the following types of information: